williamtran29/styleguides/ux-dev/svg.md

 ### Remove `<style>` tags

 Many image apps add `fill`, `stroke` or other visual properties to inner elements using classes and a `style` tag.
-When you're using multiple SVGs in a page, classes can overlap and cause unexpected style issues.
+When you're using multiple SVGs in a page, those classes may overlap and cause unexpected style issues.
 Convert all `style` blocks to inline attributes on child elements.

+If an SVG is intended for use as a `background-image`, all `stroke` and `fill` values must be inline on the elements that need them.
+If an SVG is intended for inline use and interactive styling is necessary, [BEM class names](https://github.com/dockyard/styleguides/blob/master/ux-dev/class-naming-conventions.md) should be added where [CSS style hooks](#BEM) are necessary.
+These classes allow us to style states (`:hover`, etc) easily.
+For inline SVGs that contain static illustrations (especially complex ones, [example: DY Design hero image](https://dockyard.com/design-consulting)), inline `stroke` and `fill` are preferable to BEM classes and CSS styling.

 _Change this:_